The dolimobile back office must be integrated into a normal dolibarr module.

 So when you deploy dolimobile in your dolibarr module you will have a few new folders that will appear:

-the folder in which you will store the php controllers and mappers for your objects, which will be accessible via the api.php router in the pwa
+mobile This folder will contain all the source code for the mobile part (front-end in React, see below).pwa the folder into which the contents of the “compiled” mobile application will be copied, as well as the entry point api.phpsmartmaker-api the folder in which you will store the php controllers and mappers for your objects, which will be accessible via the api.php router in the pwa

-which is used to factorise code and avoid having php headers that are too verbose.
+As well as a file smartmaker-api-prepend.php which is used to factorise code and avoid having php headers that are too verbose.

 Dolibarr objects can't be directly transposed into react, so we've developed a mapping system that matches dolibarr objects with their react equivalent.